 The white-clad male appears from 3 to 6 seconds in this video, striding in the direction of the school in Urm Al-Kubra, Aleppo allegedly struck by an incendiary bomb dropped by a Syrian fighter jet.
 The ambulance in shot is transporting a female alleged victim of the attack to nearby Atareb Hospital.

-The same man is glimpsed later in the same video among a group of men standing outside Atareb Hospital.
+The same man is glimpsed later in the same video among a group of similarly dressed men standing outside Atareb Hospital.

 Another figure using a walkie-talkie appeared in the BBC Panorama programme Saving Syria’s Children (at 35:52), broadcast on 30 September 2013.
 In other sequences filmed by the BBC at Atareb Hospital this man can be seen carrying a camera.
 The editor of Saving Syria’s Children, Tom Giles, has stated that he has “no idea” who this man is.